binwiederhier/ntfy/docs/examples.md

 <a href="https://github.com/binwiederhier/ntfy/tree/main/examples">examples on GitHub</a>, so be sure to check
 those out, too.

+!!! info
+    Many of these examples were contributed by ntfy users.
+If you have other examples of how you use ntfy, please [create a pull request](https://github.com/binwiederhier/ntfy/pulls), and I'll happily include it.
+Also note, that I cannot guarantee that all of these examples are functional.
+Many of them I have not tried myself.

 ## A long process is done: backups, copying data, pipelines, ...
 I started adding notifications pretty much all of my scripts.
 Typically, I just chain the <tt>curl</tt> call directly to the command I'm running.
 The following example will either send <i>Laptop backup succeeded</i>